ayseguldmrblk/Django-with-Celery/README.md

 # Django-with-Celery
 This is a tutorial repository that demonstrates how to use Celery and Redis in a Django project for managing asynchronous tasks.
-In this tutorial, you'll learn about the effective use cases for Celery, the difference between Celery Beat and Celery workers, and how to integrate Celery and Redis into your Django project.
-We'll also cover setting up asynchronous tasks that run independently of your Django app and refactoring Django code to use Celery for task execution.